 Oklahoma Digital Prairie is your gateway to credible online information and reference resources.

-ODL uses federal library funding from the Institute of Museum and Library Services to provide all Oklahomans access to these platforms for learning and research.
-Britannica School and EBSCO are provided at no additional charge to schools, libraries, and academic institutions across the state.
-These research tools provide Oklahomans with millions of full-text magazine and peer-reviewed journal articles, newspaper articles, health information, primary sources, educational tools for students and teachers, and much more.
+ODL uses federal library funding from the Institute of Museum and Library Services to give Oklahomans access to these platforms for learning and research.
+You can get millions of full-text magazine and peer-reviewed journal articles, newspaper articles, health information, primary sources, educational tools for students and teachers, and much more.

 Oklahoma Digital Prairie provides visitors unique digital content spanning more than 100 years of rich, vibrant history from the 46th State.
 The resource areas found here include documents, photographs, newspapers, reports, pamphlets, posters, maps and audio/visual content.
 Content ranges from the late 1800s to the present day.
-Some collections are solely attributed to the work of librarians, archivists and content managers at the Oklahoma Department of Libraries.
+Some collections are solely attributed to the work of librarians, archivists and content managers .

 Others, such as the collections providing citizens access to digitized state government publications and forms (Documents.OK.Gov and Forms.Ok.Gov), are joint projects between ODL, the Office of Management and Enterprise Services, and the individual state agencies contributing publications and documents.